 - Dropshipping will be introduced, which means that if you purchase select Ontario-made products on wholesale.lcbo.com, they may be shipped directly from the alcohol supplier.

-- Order beer from domestic manufacturers and TBS
+Order beer from domestic producers